pippinbarr/cart253-2019/modules/core-why-and-how/core-why-and-how.md

 ## So... why?

 - Because knowing how to program is probably one of the single most important skills you can have today
-- Because making art and interactive experiences and websites and videogames is incredibly fun and rewarding
+- Because making art and interactive experiences and websites and videogames is fun and rewarding

 ---